-Meeting Type: Annual Meeting For holders, as of: March 10, 2017
+Meeting Type: Annual Meeting For holders as of: March 13, 2018

-Date: May 18, 2017 Time: 9:30 AM EDT
+Date: May 22, 2018 Time: 9:30 AM EDT

-Location: Douglas Entrance Building
+Location: Douglas Entrance Building, 806 S. Douglas Road,

-806 S. Douglas Road
+10th Floor, Royal Poinciana Conference Room

-10th Floor, Royal Poinciana Conference Room Coral Gables, Florida 33134
+Coral Gables, Florida 33134

-You are receiving this communication because you hold shares in the company named above.
+You are receiving this communication because you hold shares in the above named company.

 This is not a ballot.
 You cannot use this notice to vote these shares.
 This communication presents only an overview of the more complete proxy materials that are available to you on the Internet.
-You may view the proxy materials online at www.proxyvote.com or easily request a paper or e-mail copy (see reverse side).
+You may view the proxy materials online at www.proxyvote.com or easily request a paper copy (see reverse side).

-We encourage you to access and review all the important information contained in the proxy materials before voting.
+We encourage you to access and review all of the important information contained in the proxy materials before voting.